WPS Health Services

 Mission Statement: The Walpole Public School Nurses provide services to promote the physical and emotional health and well-being of all our students so that they may achieve academic and personal success to the best of their abilities.

 Did your child test positive or have you been told they are a close contact?
 During school hours notify your child's school nurse.
-For evenings or weekends call 774-256-4035.
+For evenings until 9 pm or weekends until 6 pm call 774-256-4035.

 Walpole Public Health Nurse email for questions: firstname.lastname@example.org

 WPS Re-Entry plan for 2020-2021 can be found here.

 SAFE RETURN TO SCHOOL INFO LINK

 Walpole MA COVID-19 INFORMATION can be found here.

 Concerns about symptoms you are having but not sure if you should call your doctor?
 In an emergency you should always call 911- but if it is not an emergency residents of MA can use this website: https://www.buoyhealth.com/ to determine the next steps for care and treatment.

 What is school nursing?
 These components comprise some of a school nurse’s duties: